xyproto/permissions2/README.md

 ## Password hashing

 * bcrypt is used by default for hashing passwords. sha256 is also supported.
-* By default, all new password will be hashed with bcrypt.
+* By default, all new passwords will be hashed with bcrypt.
 * For backwards compatibility, old password hashes with the length of a sha256 hash will be checked with sha256.
 To disable this behavior, and only ever use bcrypt, add this line: `userstate.SetPasswordAlgo("bcrypt")`